ThomasLastName/labs_680/README.md

 ---

 # Prerequisites for Using This Code
 Besides some standard libraries, this repo depends on the folder of code [answers_680](https://github.com/ThomasLastName/answers_680) and, in turn, both depend on the folder of code [quality_of_life](https://github.com/ThomasLastName/quality_of_life).
 The former's existence is analogous to placing the answers to exercises in the back of a textbook, rather in the same place where the exercises are assigned.
-The latter is simply a collection of coding shortcuts that I want to be able to use when writing these demos, and in every other python project that I engage in.
+The latter is simply a collection of coding shortcuts that I want to emply when writing these demos, just to make my own life easier.
+See the Installation, below.

 **List of Requirements in Order to Use this Code:**
 - [x] Have python installed and know how to edit and run python files